Basic operations

 Run the tests

-Now you can run the tests to verify your dapp's functionality.
+Now the tests can be run to verify your dapp's functionality.

 -